davide-coccomini/MINTIME-Multi-Identity-size-iNvariant-TIMEsformer-for-Video-Deepfake-Detection/README.md

 Having to manage multi-face videos and wanting to detect temporal and not just spatial anomalies, it is necessary to clustered the faces in each video on the basis of their similarity and maintaining the temporal order of their appearance in the frames.
 To do this, a clustering algorithm was developed that groups the faces extracted from the videos into sequences.

-To run the clustering split run the following commands:
+To run the clustering split use the following commands:
 ```
 cd preprocessing
 python3 cluster_faces.py --faces_path path/to/faces